 According to a 2019 paper in Expert Reviews in Respiratory Medicine, lung cancer experts confirmed that “immune checkpoint inhibitors have been established as the new standard of care for patients with advanced NSCLC.”

 They often are less toxic and more effective than chemotherapy alone.

 Results from the KEYNOTE-010 clinical trial of more than 1,000 patients with advanced NSCLC were published May 2019 in Journal of Thoracic Oncology.

 The authors reported health-related quality of life and symptoms were the same or better when patients were treated with Keytruda compared with docetaxel chemotherapy.

 People who have experienced occupational asbestos exposure are more at risk of developing asbestos-related lung cancer than people without this job history.
 This risk increases further in people with a heavy smoking history, too.

 A 2017 study published in Molecular and Clinical Oncology analyzed 147 male patients with asbestos-related lung cancer.

 The most common work histories among patients in the study included:

 The most common types of jobs were:

-Ex-smokers represented 79.5 percent of patients of the cohort, followed by smokers (10.3 percent) and nonsmokers (5.5 percent).
+Former smokers represented 79.5% of patients in the cohort, followed by current smokers (10.3%) and nonsmokers (5.5%).

 10 Cited Article Sources